 }));

-As you can see the router shows the necessary view based on current document URL.
-After switching to "details" template, the application receives a hashbang URL localhost/myapp.html#films/id to show in it the ID of a currently selected list item.
+As you can see the router shows the necessary view based on the current document URL.
+After switching to the "details" template, the application receives a hashbang URL localhost/myapp.html#films/id showing the ID of a currently selected list item (last segment).

 To have the app working we need to add a few extra lines of code: